| Course Description

 computations is also important, such as COMP 350 or MATH 317.

-Some assignments will be done by using MATLAB.
+Some assignments will be done by MATLAB or other programming languages you prefer.